andreburgaud/jssl/README.md

 Another option is to consider a native compilation via GraalVM (see the next section).

 ## Native Compilation

-As of 7/1/2023, the Linux native compilation is successful via a container.
+* As of 7/1/2023, the Linux native compilation is successful via a container.
 You can see the `justfile` task `native-linux` to perform a Linux native build.
+* Static executable images are not supported on Mac Os (Darwin)

 # License